lvndry/toast/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for Toast AI
+about: Suggest a new feature or enhancement for Clausea AI
 title: "[FEATURE] "
 labels: ["enhancement", "needs-triage"]
 assignees: ""